chandanhpcic/docs/source/manual/how-tos/wireguard-s2s.rst

 Press **Save** and **Apply**.

 ------------------------------------------------------
-Step 3b - Setup WireGuard Peer on OPNsense Site B
+Step 3b - Setup WireGuard Peer on Reticen8 Site B
 ------------------------------------------------------

 Go to tab **Peers** and press **+** to create a new peer.